 What is an entrepreneur?

 Let’s start with the basics.
 An entrepreneur is someone who chooses to take on the risk – both direct financial risk and with the amount of time they spend – that their idea will be successful in the marketplace.

 I don’t consider someone who opens a standard local accountancy practice an entrepreneur.
 They’re a business owner.
 Someone else has trail-blazed.
 There’s nothing wrong with this – we need accountancy practices – but entrepreneurs usually love to innovate, or at least put their stamp on something.

 What’s my entrepreneurial journey been like?

 If you want to know in significant amounts of detail, you’re welcome to book a discovery call with me.
-That will give you free access to a course which gives you 17 pieces of learning from my journey.

 But, in brief, I started a business when the internet was young and SEO wasn’t even a thing yet.
 Over the coming years, it bumbled along until we discovered the formula that was going to deliver success, and then it grew incredibly quickly.